SeaM05/HackNotts23/README.md

 # *HackNotts23*
 Hi!
 We are a group of 1st year Computer Science students at the University of Nottingham.

-Just here for fun (and of course free food and drinks).

 ## Team Memebers
 [Prathu](https://github.com/SeaM05)